 - Relyvrio: It can slow the rate of decrease in people to manage their daily functions.
 The potential side effects of this drug include diarrhea, belly pain, nausea, and upper respiratory infection.

 In addition, a doctor may prescribe medications to ALS sufferers to get relief from other symptoms of ALS.
 Constipation, sleep problems, and fatigue, to name some of them.

-How Can a Compounding Pharmacy Fulfil Prescriptions for ALS Patients?
+How Can a Compounding Pharmacy in Aurora Fulfil Prescriptions for ALS Patients?